qualityshepherd/brine/posts/of_yarn_and_bone.md

 Advanced spells require a `Totem`: something you can physically touch that connects you to what you're petitioning; a relationship.

 Touch the thing itself: a vine to ensnare, sand to shift, fire to envelop.
-Or something that remembers the whole: blood remembers the blade, stone recalls the wall, hair remains of its owner, a dead flower knows death.
+Or something that remembers the whole: blood remembers the blade, hair remains of its owner, a dead flower knows death.
 Can't reach the moon?
 The ocean's tides may introduce you.

 Casting requires speech and your touch.